dmsze/Mining-project/README.md

 - Institutions design better learning strategies tailored to student needs.
 - Researchers understand factors that affect adaptability and improve e-learning systems.

-This problem is important because it connects directly to the quality of education and student success in a digital era.
+This topic is important because it connects directly to the quality of education and student success in a digital era.

 ## Students
 - [Rand Aldahmash 445202375]